Gambitier/aj/_posts/R/2017-11-18-testing markdown_github variant.md

 category: R Tutorials
 published: true
 tags: RStudio R
-description: |
-Solapur is a city located in the south-western region of the Indian state of Maharashtra.
-Solapur is located on major road and rail routes between Mumbai and Hyderabad, with a branch line to the cities ...
+description: routes between Mumbai and Hyderabad, with a branch line to the cities ...
 Wikipedia

 ---